FractalZeroShadow/The-CoRE-Codex/THEORY/Particle_Localized_Horizon.md

 ### 7. Conclusion: The Particle as a Compressed File

 Wave-particle duality is resolved.
-There is only the fractal wave; the particle is its compressed, observable horizon.
+There is only the fractal wave and the particle is its compressed, observable horizon.
 The universe does not choose between wave and particle.
 It packages the former within the latter.
 This model unifies the duality through the universal principles of chaos and information, offering superior explanatory power by treating the limits of our perception as a fundamental feature of reality itself.